Tying Data to Components with GraphQL Fragments

 This setup changes how you handle updates.

-Change once, update everywhere: If you need to add a "Twitter handle" to the author card, you only edit AuthorCard.tsx.
+Change once, update everywhere: To add a "Twitter handle" to the author card, you edit a single file, AuthorCard.tsx.

-Safety: TypeScript will prevent you from using data you didn't ask for.
-If the Comment component tries to use the author's bio but didn't put it in the fragment, the code won't compile.
+Safety: TypeScript won't let you use data you didn't ask for.
+If the Comment component reaches for the author's bio without declaring it in the fragment, the code simply won't compile.

-Less hunting: You don't have to search through files to see where data comes from.
+Less hunting: You never have to dig through files to find where data comes from.
 It's always defined right where it's used.

-And that is it.
-It keeps your components independent and your queries clean.
-You can see the full setup in the urql documentation.
+That's the whole idea: your components stay independent and your queries stay clean.
+You can find the full setup in the urql documentation.